configwizard/neo-docs/content/examples/acl-permissions.md

 Containers can have permissions attached to them allowing for many different privileges.

-When creating a container, you are going to need to create a permission
+You can read further about this in the [neofs-spec](https://nspcc.ru/upload/neofs-spec-latest.pdf#13) When creating a container, you are going to need to create a permission

 {{< tabs >}}